Skip to content

 At A Glance

 TAK-653 acts as a positive allosteric modulator (PAM) of AMPA receptors, binding to a site distinct from the glutamate binding site.
-It increases the receptor's sensitivity to glutamate, enhancing excitatory postsynaptic currents (EPSCs) and promoting long-term potentiation (LTP) — the cellular basis of learning and memory.
-Unlike direct AMPA agonists, PAMs like TAK-653 only enhance signaling when glutamate is naturally released, reducing the risk of excitotoxicity.
-It also promotes BDNF release and downstream mTOR/TrkB signaling pathways involved in synaptic plasticity and dendritic growth.
+It increases the receptor's sensitivity to glutamate, improving excitatory postsynaptic currents (EPSCs) and promoting long-term potentiation (LTP)

 Overview